 When kittens are born they have some immunity against diseases from their mothers, this comes via the placenta and the colostrum (mothers first milk) as time goes by this immunity decreases which is why we vaccinate.

 Vaccinating your cat throughout its life is important as over time immunity will wane.
-We tailor our vaccine protocol according to latest research.

 By keeping your cat’s vaccines up to date, it is a way of keeping them happy, healthy and protecting them against certain diseases that are often difficult or impossible to treat and can be fatal.